top of page

 Similar to the dining room, the living room was largely furnished with client existing furniture that we recovered.
 White chenille, brown tweed, and hints of gold make up the textile palette.
 We also design a stepped fireplace surround in Nero Marquina and love how well the fabricator lined up the veining for a seamless monolithic look.

-Ross Fun and Functional Pool House by Brad Krefman
+Ross Fun and Functional Pool House

 We were recently called on by clients to reimagine an under utilized outbuilding on their property into a fun multi-functional space fit for all.
 We were tasked with devising a plan that would accommodate a TV room, games room, and even a guest bedroom!
 This growing family wanted an interior that was inviting and maintenance free.
 They were open to color and not afraid of being a bit bold.
 The result is an eclectic mix of colors and patterns that all work together as a fun unified whole.